BlueBrain/data-validation-framework/README.rst

 This project provides simple tools to create data validation workflows.
 The workflows are based on the `luigi <https://luigi.readthedocs.io/en/stable>`_ library.

-The main objective of this frameworkf is to gather in a same place both the specifications that the data must follow and the code that actually tests the data.
+The main objective of this framework is to gather in a same place both the specifications that the data must follow and the code that actually tests the data.
 This avoids having multiple documents to store the specifications and a repository to store the code.